 - Treat the stain as quickly as possible.
-The more you act lazy on it, the more difficult it is to get rid of it.
+The more you wait, the more difficult it is to get rid of it.

 - Clean the excess stain liquid immediately.

-- Before applying any product or any remedy to treat the stain, check it’s sensitivity to the cloth and make sure that it won’t damage the cloth by applying it to a small area of the cloth and observing its behavior after 2-3 minutes.
+- Before applying any product or any remedy to treat the stain, make sure that it won’t damage the cloth by applying it to a small area of the cloth and observing its reaction after 2-3 minutes.

 If you want don’t want to go with the DIY method, then Magica rust remover works perfectly for dealing with rust stains.
 It is very efficient in dealing with rust stains on clothes as well as carpets.

-After blotting the excess coffee with a clean cloth, soak the stain in a solution of 1 quart (around 0.9 – 1 liter), 6-7 drops of liquid dishwashing soap, and 1 tablespoon of white vinegar for 10 minutes.
+After blotting the excess coffee with a clean cloth, soak the stain in a solution of 1-quart warm water (around 0.9 – 1 liter), 6-7 drops of liquid dishwashing soap, and 1 tablespoon of white vinegar for 10 minutes.

 Now, rinse the stained area with warm water and gently rub the other side of the stain (inner side of cloth) with a sponge dipped in rubbing alcohol.
 After this, wash as normal with some good bleach for whites or if the stain has turned very faint then just wash with a good natural detergent.

-Another trick is to apply cornstarch on the stain and leaving it for a while so that it can absorb the stain.
+Another trick is to apply cornstarch to the stain and leave it for a while so that it can absorb the stain.
 Then wash the item, if needed.
 Cornstarch has some amazing uses around the home.

-If your cloth gets stained while attending some party, and you are unable to use the above method at that time, use club soda to moist it and rush to home as early as possible to send it to washing machine trip.
+If your cloth gets stained while attending some party, and you are unable to use the above method at that time, use club soda to moisten it and rush home to put it in the machine.

 Apply talcum powder or baby powder on the stain immediately.
 Form a good coat of the powder on oil affected area of the fabric.
-Leave it in this condition for at least 30-45 minutes.
+Leave it in this state for at least 30-45 minutes.
 The powder absorbs all the oil during this time.
-Then wipe off the powder and apply a good stain remover Then wash the cloth as usual.
+Then wipe off the powder and apply a good stain remover and wash the cloth as usual.